How Finance as a Service Helps SaaS Companies Grow

-FaaS solves the recurring challenge of managing revenue growth with professional finance experts and enterprise-level accounting software for simple automated single sign-on access.
+FaaS solves the recurring challenge of managing revenue growth by providing a team of professional finance experts and enterprise-level accounting software.
+High-growth and investor-supported SaaS companies can benefit from FaaS because they are easy to deploy, cost-effective, and scalable for growth.

 What is Finance as a Service?

-Finance as SaaS typically covers three areas:
+FaaS typically covers three areas:

 • General Ledger

-• Accounts Receivables and Payables
+• Accounts Receivables and Payables:

 • Billing

-General Ledger: SaaS businesses can use FaaS to automate their general ledger process.
-Implementing this type of solution eliminates the need for human intervention and ensures that all transactions are accounted for accurately in real-time.
-This means companies have a high level of control over their data, including access rights and security settings.
+Automating these core functions reduces the need for human intervention and ensures that all transactions are accounted for accurately in real-time.
+This also offers companies a high level of control over their data, including access rights and security settings, and reduces recovery time when errors occur.

 Advanced FaaS Services